Talbot Hobbs: Military career

 In 1887, Hobbs joined the volunteer artillery in Perth as a gunner, was commissioned in 1889, and rose to the command of the 1st (Western Australian) Field Battery in 1903.
 In 1906 he was a lieutenant colonel commanding a Western Australian mixed brigade, and in 1913 a colonel commanding the 22nd Infantry Brigade.
 On four occasions he went to England and did intensive courses in artillery training with the British Army.
 He was thus thoroughly equipped when war broke out and, on 8 August 1914 was selected by Major General William Bridges to command the 1st Australian Divisional Artillery.

 After training in Egypt, he was at the landing at Gallipoli on 25 April 1915 and was soon ashore searching for positions for his guns.
 Hobbs clashed with Bridges over the placement of the guns.
 Hobbs was in command of the artillery until 9 November 1915 when he was struck down with dysentery and invalided to Cairo despite his protests.

-Hobbs was then promoted brigadier general and made a Companion of the Order of the Bath.
+Hobbs was then promoted brigadier general and made a Companion of the Order of the Bath (CB).
 In March 1916 he went with the 1st Australian Division to France, and was in command of the Australian artillery when Pozières was captured.
 In December 1916 he assumed command of the 5th Australian Division and was made a major general in January.
 This division was in the thick of the fighting in the spring of 1917, and in September distinguished itself at Polygon Wood.
 The staff worked well together, and achieved a great victory.
-Hobbs was created both a Knight Commander of the Order of the Bath and Knight Commander of the Order of St Michael and St George on 1 January 1918.
+Hobbs was created both a Knight Commander of the Order of the Bath (KCB) and Knight Commander of the Order of St Michael and St George (KCMG) on 1 January 1918.
 At the end of April his division fought at the Second Battle of Villers-Bretonneux, which probably contributed to the abandonment of the German operations towards Amiens.